dataminer-site/dataminer-site.github.io/docs/api/c/config.md

 ### `duckdb_create_config`

 ---
-Initializes an empty configuration object that can be used to provide start-up options for the DuckDB instance through `duckdb_open_ext`.
+Initializes an empty configuration object that can be used to provide start-up options for the DataMiner instance through `duckdb_open_ext`.
 The duckdb_config must be destroyed using 'duckdb_destroy_config'